Scott3142/python-programming/site/codelabs/part-1.md

 Negative
 : Hello <br> world <br> !

 Although the previous example works, it's important to be considerate of other programmers (and your future self!) and to use line breaks.
 That way, anyone reading the program knows that each line does only a single concrete thing.
-OTher languages (like Java) might require semicolons at the end of lines.
+Other languages (like Java) might require semicolons at the end of lines.
 We don't need to do this in Python.

 #### Comments